Preparing Makes Sense - Get Ready Now

-The likelihood that you and your family will recover from an emergency or disaster tomorrow often depends on the planning and preparedness done today.
-While each person’s abilities and needs are unique, every individual can take steps to prepare for all kinds of emergencies from fires and floods to potential terrorist attacks.
-By evaluating your own personal needs and making an emergency plan that fits those needs, you and your loved ones can be better prepared.
+The likelihood that you and your family will recover from a disaster tomorrow often depends on the planning and preparedness done today.
+While each person’s abilities and needs are unique, every individual regardless of current circumstances can take steps to prepare for all kinds of emergencies from fires and floods to potential terrorist attacks.
+By evaluating your own personal needs and making an emergency plan that fits those needs, you and your loved ones will be better prepared.

 Preparations for High Winds

 - Survey your home and/or property.
 Take note of materials stored, placed, or used, which in the event of high winds could become missiles and destroy other structures or be destroyed.
 Devise methods of securing these materials where they will still be accessible for day-to-day needs.

 - Keep radio and/or TV on and monitor for wind advisories.

 - If possible, board up, tape or shutter all windows (leave some ventilation).

 - Draw some water for emergency use in the event water service is interrupted.

 - Have a supply of flashlights, spare batteries, candles, first aid equipment, medicines, etc., available for emergency use.

 - Secure outdoor furniture, trash cans, tools, etc.